Music Therapy Part 2: Music Therapy for Parkinson's Disease - Maintaining Voice Strength - Music and Medicine on MondayClick Here

 A. DIAGNOSIS AND MANAGEMENT

 Patients are often initially encountered in an emergency department setting.
+Otolaryngology consultation should immediately be sought, IV access obtained, and laboratory evaluation initiated.
 The patient should be sitting upright, with suction available for active bleeding.
 Inspection of the oral cavity and oropharynx must be performed, including a thorough inspection of the tonsillar fossa.
 Physical exam will either reveal no active bleeding, active bleeding, or presence of a clot in the tonsillar fossa.
 Intravenous access should be obtained early and not delayed until the operating room theater.
 Patients will often need volume resuscitation.
 This allows for quick access should the patient's respiratory status acutely decline.
-Basic labs, including a hemoglobin and hematocrit, should be drawn.
+Basic labs should be drawn.
 If there has been a significant decrease in red blood cell volume, consideration should be given regarding a transfusion.
+Most patients should receive antifibrinolytic treatment (tranexamic acid nebulized and/or IV, aminocaproic acid PO) with the route of administration determined by severity of bleeding and individual patient factors (ability to tolerate nebulized treatments, underlying vascular disease increasing risk profile of systemic therapy).

-The degree of bleeding and age will often help dictate whether a patient will need to return to the operating room for cauterization.
-If a patient is not actively bleeding, or there is less than 1 tablespoon, some providers choose close observation.
-If a patient is actively bleeding, the patient should be taken urgently for control of the hemorrhage.
+The degree of bleeding, age, and response to conservative interventions will dictate whether a patient will need to return to the operating room for cauterization.
+If a patient is not actively bleeding, or there is low volume bleeding, some providers choose close observation for at least several hours, often with the use of systemic and nebulized or topical antifibrinolytics as noted above.
+If a patient is actively bleeding after initial stabilization measures, or if bleeding recurs after initially being controlled with the use of stabilizing measures and antifibrinolytics, the patient should be taken urgently for control of the hemorrhage.
 Until the patient is transferred to the operating room, if hemorrhaging is significant, direct pressure, either with a throat pack or gauze, should be applied to the tonsillar fossa if the patient is cooperative.

 POST-TONSILLECTOMY BLEED MANAGEMENT ALGORITHM: